onthecodepath/iOS-Interview-Questions/README.md

 **What is the difference between *weak* and *strong*?**

+First, objects are *strong* by default.

-- Strong means that the reference count will be increased and the reference to it will be maintained through the life of the object.
+- *Strong* means that the reference count will be increased and the reference to it will be maintained through the life of the object.
-- Weak, means that we are pointing to an object but not increasing its reference count.
+- *Weak*, means that we are pointing to an object but not increasing its reference count.
 It’s often used when creating a parent child relationship.
 The parent has a strong reference to the child but the child only has a weak reference to the parent. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

 Common instances of *weak* references are delegate properties and subview/controls of a view controller's main view since those views are already strongly held by the main view. ([source](http://stackoverflow.com/questions/11013587/differences-between-strong-and-weak-in-objective-c))